pingcap/docs/tidb-cloud/tidb-cloud-overview-for-analyzing-and-tuning-performance.md

 ![Write hotspot](/media/tidb-cloud/tidb-cloud-troubleshoot-write-hotspot.png)

-A read hotspot is generally represented in the heat map as a bright horizontal line, usually a small table with a large number of visits, as shown in the following screen shot.
+A read hotspot is generally represented in the heat map as a bright horizontal line, usually a small table with a large number of queries, as shown in the following screenshot.

 ![Read hotspot](/media/tidb-cloud/tidb-cloud-troubleshoot-read-hotspot.png)